nuscr/nuscr/Readme.md

 A future goal is to provide a certified implementation (extracted from Coq).

-With that said, nuScr is not ready for production (better use [Scribble](https://github.com/scribble/scribble-java)), and will not be compatible with Scribble.
+With that said, nuScr is not ready for production (better use [Scribble](https://github.com/scribble/scribble-java)), and it will not be compatible with Scribble.
-Scribble had been extended beyond the original MPST to model checking with automata, whereas we wish to stick to the top-down approach of original MPST.
+Scribble has been extended beyond the original MPST to model checking with automata, whereas we wish to stick to the top-down approach of original MPST.
 NuScr is likely to be not so user-friendly in the current form, and may remain